NilanEkanayake/LaserScanningMicroscope/README.md

 ![A slow zoom in to a CD, gif](https://github.com/NilanEkanayake/LaserScanningMicroscope/blob/main/CD.gif?raw=true) ![A slow zoom in to a rose leaf, gif](https://github.com/NilanEkanayake/LaserScanningMicroscope/blob/main/rose.gif?raw=true)

 The above GIFs show a slow zoom into a CD (all the way to the pits and lands), and a rose leaf, respectively.
+Both were taken with V1 of the microscope.

 TEMP NOTE: Current V2 has noise and stability issues.
 I'm fixing these, and will remove this note once I've updated things.
 For now, don't use.